 If you’re going to embrace a customer service mindset in finance, you need to automate the backend data collection and cleaning work that has traditionally bogged down your team.

-You Enable Tech that Works for People Who Don’t Run VLOOKUPs
+2. They Enable Tech that Works for People Who Don’t Run VLOOKUPs

 As a customer-centric CFO, your goal is to make employees’ and investors’ lives easier.
 It’s fair to say that sending them an 80-tab spreadsheet isn’t the way to facilitate collaboration.